Critical Configuration Changes

 Each alert includes the following details:

-• What happened: Refers to the type of change (for example, retention reduced, backup schedule deleted, selection modified)
+• What happened: The type of change that has been made (for example, retention reduced, backup schedule deleted, selection modified)

-• Who performed the change: Refers to the user name, email address, IP address
+• Who performed the change: The user name, email address, or IP address of the person who has made the change

 Benefits